A guide to making your travel dreams a beautiful reality

 Staying Loyal helps gain travel for free

 Over the years, we have also learned that trying to stay loyal to a hotel brand, car rental company, or airline has many perks.
 For hotels, the brand we choose is Hilton.
 Joelle has maintained Diamond status for years by sometimes staying farther out than ideal on US-based trips to keep points growing.
 Though the drive may be a bit longer, it is rarely an issue, and the nicer room and complimentary food credits are worth it.
-There are special discounts for Hilton Honors members and super point bonus promotions.
+Hilton Honors members are eligible for special discounts and super point bonus promotions.

 During his Army drill weekends, Ryan must stay in a hotel and always stays at Hiltons.
-It adds up, and the food credit goes a long to keep his costs down.
+It adds up, and the food credit goes a long way to keep his costs down.
 In the end, it rewarded us well during our international travels.
 Diamond status internationally comes with complimentary breakfast, executive lounge access, upgraded rooms, expedited check-in, and complimentary water bottles.
-At times, snacks, a complimentary bottle of wine are in the room, spa, gym access, free internet, complimentary cocktails, or other perks like free parking, shoe shine, etc. There is also a dedicated Diamond phone line for any issues or to make reservations.
+At times, snacks, a complimentary bottle of wine, spa access, gym access, free internet, complimentary cocktails, or other perks like free parking and shoe shine are available.
+There is also a dedicated Diamond phone line for any issues or to make reservations.

-The rental car loyalty program results in avoiding lines, a car ready for you upon arrival, free upgrades, choices for vehicles you can upgrade to, attentive service, a dedicated phone line, special deals, coupons, and reward points.
+The rental car loyalty program offers benefits such as avoiding lines, a car ready for you upon arrival, free upgrades, vehicle upgrade options, attentive service, a dedicated phone line, special deals, coupons, and reward points.

 Elite frequent flyer status